California HEAL Social Medicine Fellowship

 Program Components

-HEAL is currently recruiting internal medicine, family medicine, and medicine - pediatric physicians who will have completed residency by July 2026 for our Social Medicine HEAL Fellows positions.
-The placement sites include the Inland Empire, San Diego, and the Central Valley.
-Visit their website to learn more about the program and start your application.
-The priority application deadline is September 30, 2025.
+HEAL is currently recruiting internal medicine, family medicine, and medicine - pediatric, and pediatric physicians who will have completed residency by July 2027 for our 2027-28 Social Medicine HEAL Fellows positions.
+The placement sites include the Inland Empire, Los Angeles, and Fresno.
+Visit their website to learn more about the program.

 About the UCSF HEAL Initiative